openkfw/TruBudget/doc/wiki/User-Guide/Users-Groups/User.md

 ![Disable User](../../uploads/Screenshots/disable_user.png)

-4. A confirmation dialog will be show.
-Click "Disable user" to confirm to disable user.
+4. A confirmation dialog will be shown.
+Click "Disable user" to confirm the deactivation.